macdja38/discord.js/docs/examples.rst

 .. include:: ./vars.rst

-.. danger:: This documentation is for the Discord.js 8.2 branch maintained by macdja38.
+.. danger:: This documentation is for the discord.js 8.2 branch called discordv8 maintained by macdja38.
 You're **probably** looking for documentation on version 9 or higher, which is available on `the other docs site`_.

 Usage Examples
 ==============

 Not all of these are standalone examples, many of them are usage examples.
-If you're a beginner to Discord.js, we encourage you to look through these examples to get a hang of the way things work using the library.
+If you're a beginner to discordv8, we encourage you to look through these examples to get a hang of the way things work using the library.

 .. warning :: Please do not copy/paste code directly from these examples.
 Try to learn from and adapt these pieces of code to your specific situation.